Scientists from Johns Hopkins found that people who smoked tobacco cigarettes developed heart failure at twice the rate of those who never smoked.

 The research is published in the Journal of the American College of Cardiology and was conducted by Kunihiro Matsushita et al.

 Heart failure is a progressive condition in which the heart loses its ability to pump enough blood to meet the body’s needs.

 It’s one of the most common causes of disability and death in developed countries, with more than 6 million adults living with heart failure in the U.S. alone, according to the Centers for Disease Control and Prevention most recent data.

 Besides cigarette smoking, risk factors for heart failure include obesity, hypertension, diabetes, coronary artery disease, and advanced age.

 The study is thought to be one of the first to assess smoking’s association with both heart failure subtypes: reduced ejection fraction and preserved ejection fraction.

 In the study, the researchers analyzed records from a long-running study of nearly 9,500 individuals in four U.S communities.

-For more information about heart health, please see recent studies about new way to prevent heart attacks and strokes, and results showing this drug for heart disease may reduce COVID-19 risk.
+For more information about heart failure, please see recent studies about Aspirin linked to higher risk of heart failure, and results showing this drug can be a low-cost heart failure treatment.

 Copyright © 2022 Knowridge Science Report.
 All rights reserved.